tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

                 if (sourceAuthorityObject.getAuthority().equals(EnumMetadataSourceAuthority.CREATIVE_COMMONS)) {
                    ....

-This library also includes a method whose signature does not include the parameter, but which runs the `Implementation` of [AMENDMENT_LICENSE_STANDARDIZED](../../terms/bdqtest/index.md#AMENDMENT_LICENSE_STANDARDIZED) with the default parameter.
+This library also includes a method whose signature does not include the parameter, but which runs the implementation of [AMENDMENT_LICENSE_STANDARDIZED](../../terms/bdqtest/index.md#AMENDMENT_LICENSE_STANDARDIZED) with the default parameter.

     @Amendment(label="AMENDMENT_LICENSE_STANDARDIZED", description="Propose amendment to the value of dwc:license using bdq:sourceAuthority.")
     @Provides("dcbe5bd2-42a0-4aab-bb4d-8f148c6490f8")